 The court asked why the airport couldn't be expanded in a manner that doesn't harm the elephant reserve.

 We're one step close to saving Thano.
-Let's continue our fight until UK government cancels the project.

 1. Reinstate the 2002 notification of the Shivalik Elephant Reserve

 2. Move the expansion plans of Dehradun’s airport terminal away from the lush Thano forest

 Why is this important?

 47 years after the historical Chipko movement, Uttarakhand’s residents have joined hands to save the flora and fauna of the state, endangered by an infrastructure project!

 The Uttarakhand government had sought approval from the National Wildlife Board for the expansion of Jolly Grant Airport in Dehradun to make way for a new terminal building, a larger parking lot for planes, a longer airstrip, and multi-level car parking.

 By-passing the National Wildlife Board’s concerns regarding the wildlife at stake, the State Wildlife Board, denotified the Shivalik Elephant Reserve.

 Moreover, AAI is seeking clearance to procure 243 acres of forest land which would mean cutting off nearly 10,000 trees in the ecologically rich Thano Forest.